NTUEE-ESLab/2017Fall-SmartShoe/README.md

 To configure the software environment to build SmartShoe-sender source code, you need to first install Energia.
 After installation, have 'Energia MSP432 boards' installed(Tools -> Boards -> Boards Manager).
 Make sure to install 'Energia MSP432 boards' and don't install 'Energia MSP432 EMT RED boards'.
 Once the board is correctly installed, go to 'Sketch -> Include Library -> Library Manager' and install BLE.

-Finally, you need to build and configure CMSIS-DSP library on Energia, please refer to """"" for help.
+Finally, you need to build and configure CMSIS-DSP library on Energia, please refer to [Energia-CMSIS Library](https://github.com/b03901060/CMSIS-DSP-Library-for-MSP432-on-Energia-IDE) for help.

 ## Building SmartShoe-receiver